zzysh12345/smol-course/6_synthetic_datasets/preference_datasets.md

 # Improved Response
 ```

-To use it, we need to pass the `llm` to the [EvolQuality class](https://distilabel.argilla.io/dev/components-gallery/tasks/evolquality/).
-Let's use the synthetic `prompt` and `completion` from [the Model Pooling section](#model-pooling) as input and evolve it into a better version.
+Let's use the [EvolQuality class](https://distilabel.argilla.io/dev/components-gallery/tasks/evolquality/) to evolve the synthetic `prompt` and `completion` from [the Model Pooling section](#model-pooling) into a better version.
 For this example, we will only evolve for one generation.

 ```python
 from distilabel.llms import TransformersLLM